flaxandteal/flaxandteal-website/content/pages/team.md

 [Ellery](https://www.linkedin.com/in/ellery-ames-b6b3a975/) joins our team as an experienced Scientific Software Engineer.
 With a PhD in Physics from the University of Oregon and postdoctoral experience at Chalmers and KTH, Ellery brings a background in mathematical modeling, computational physics, and partial differential equations.
-Ellery helps clients build, deploy, and scale digital twins and simulation workflows on premise or in the cloud using softare including scientific Python, C/C++, Kubernetes, Spack, Slurm, and Kubeflow.
+Ellery helps clients build, deploy, and scale digital twins and simulation workflows on premise or in the cloud using software including scientific Python, C/C++, Kubernetes, Spack, Slurm, and Kubeflow.

 ### Hristiyana Deliyska | Project & Business Development Manager
 ![Hristiyana.png](/images/Hristiyana.png)</br>